Royal Astronomical Society: Library

 The Royal Astronomical Society has a more comprehensive collection of books and journals in astronomy and geophysics than the libraries of most universities and research institutions.
 The library receives some 300 current periodicals in astronomy and geophysics and contains more than 10,000 books from popular level to conference proceedings.
 Its collection of astronomical rare books is second only to that of the Royal Observatory in Edinburgh in the UK.
 The RAS library is a major resource not just for the society but also the wider community of astronomers, geophysicists, and historians.

 Education

-The society promotes astronomy to members of the general public through their outreach pages for students, teachers, the public and media researchers.
+The society promotes astronomy to members of the general public through its outreach pages for students, teachers, the public and media researchers.
 The RAS has an advisory role in relation to UK public examinations, such as GCSEs and A Levels.

 Associated groups

 The RAS sponsors topical groups, many of them in interdisciplinary areas where the group is jointly sponsored by another learned society or professional body: